2i2c-org/team-compass/projects/managed-hubs/sales.md

 : [**This AirTable**](https://airtable.com/appDUEjjcSqHfilFD/tblxLUQ3ElIaaQuM8/viwXstuM3K48smZXW?blocks=hide) keeps track of all potential communities we may serve.
 Below is an overview of each step in the process.

 Status fields indicate each step of the sales process : We use the **status column** to indicate where a community is in the process.
-There are roughly five statuses that a community can have:
+There are a few statuses that a community can have:

   - {guilabel}`Active Lead` is a community that is actively interested in our service.
   - {guilabel}`Inactive Lead` is a potential community that is less-responsive or does not seem interested anymore.